 - However, if you have experienced unneccessary rudeness or wish to make a complaint, you can contact their complaints body

 Duty Free and Departure Lounge Purchases

-**Please note restrictions apply to duty free purchases made on return journeys where passengers change flights at an EU airport.
-These are explained in detail on the Department for Transport's website.
+may be required at transfer points.**Please note restrictions apply to duty free purchases made on return journeys where passengers change flights at an EU airport.
+These are explained in detail on the UK Border Agency’s website.

 |Flammable liquids and solids||Oxidisers|

 |Infectious substances||Wet car cell batteries|